catseye/Robin/README.markdown

 ### Implementation ###

-* Add a "trace" flag to IEnv and a `-t` flag to the implementation, to trace the execution of a running Robin program.
+* Finish implementing execution trace by adding a `-t` flag to the implementation, and possibly making it prettier.

 ### Awesomeness ###